Biden restricting Nicaraguans, Cubans and Haitians at border

 At the U.S.-Mexico border, migrants have been denied a chance to seek asylum under U.S. and international law 2.5 million times since March 2020 under the Title 42 restrictions, introduced as an emergency health measure by Trump to prevent the spread of COVID-19, but there always has been criticism that the restrictions were used as a pretext by the Republican to seal off the border.

-Even with the restrictions, there are still large increases in the number of migrants arriving to the U.S.-Mexico border.
+Even with the restrictions, there are still large increases in the number of migrants arriving.
 Homeland Security officials stopped migrants 2.38 million times during fiscal year that ended Sept.
 30, the first time the number exceeded 2 million.

 Biden moved to end the Title 42 restrictions, and Republicans sued to keep them.
 The U.S. Supreme Court has kept the rules in place for now.
 White House officials say they still believe the restrictions should end, but they believe they can continue to turn away migrants under immigration law.